 Author Jimmy Patterson of Midland has agreed to write a non-fiction historical book on the Carmelites and the Sisters of Mercy Academy in Stanton.

 Guided tours are given by board members and local guides during April, June, and October Trade Days in Stanton.
-Grounds are open free to the public on each Saturday and Sunday with hundreds visiting.
+Grounds are open free to the public on each Saturday and Sunday, of Trade Days with hundreds visiting.
 Hand crafted crosses and pens are sold along with t-shirts.
-Each weekend hundreds of visitors take the short walk from downtown to see and hear about the founding of Stanton.
+Each weekend, hundreds of visitors take the short walk from downtown to see and hear about the founding of Stanton.